 Highly Trained Urologist with Years of Experience Helping Kansas Women Suffering from Female Incontinence

-Dr. Brad Rupp is a leading female urinary incontinence specialist in the San Antonio area and has over 28 years of years of experience in treating female urologic conditions.
-Proving quality and compassionate care, he is board-certified in urology and takes time in understanding the needs of all his patients.
+Board-certified urologist Dr. Brad Rupp is a leading female urinary incontinence specialist in the San Antonio area and has over 28 years of experience in treating female urologic conditions.
+Proving quality and compassionate care, he takes time in understanding the needs of all his patients.
 With an office located in Topeka, we are conveniently located for patients living throughout Kansas including Lawrence, Salina, and Manhattan.

 Would you like to learn more about your options for female urinary incontinence?

 Contact the office of Dr. Brad Rupp, a urologist in Topeka at 785-354-7877 if you are seeking treatment options for stress urinary incontinence.
-Brad Rupp, MD and his staff are highly trained in diagnosing stress urinary incontinence and finding treatment options that are best for you.
+Dr. Brad Rupp and his staff are highly trained in diagnosing stress urinary incontinence and finding treatment options that are best for you.

 What is Stress Urinary Incontinence?

 Stress Urinary Incontinence (SUI) occurs when urine leaks during exercise, coughing, sneezing, laughing or any movement that puts pressure (stress) on the bladder.